altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

 override def recovery =
   Recovery(fromSnapshot = SnapshotSelectionCriteria.None)
 ```
-Another possible recovery customization, which can be useful for debugging, is setting an upper bound on the replay, causing the actor to be replayed only up to a certain point “in the past” (instead of being replayed to its most up to date state).
+Another possible recovery customization, which can be useful for debugging, is setting an upper bound on the replay, causing the actor to be replayed only up to a certain point "in the past" (instead of being replayed to its most up to date state).
 Note that after that it is a bad idea to persist new events because a later recovery will probably be confused by the new events that follow the events that were previously skipped.
 ```scala
 override def recovery = Recovery(toSequenceNr = 457L)
 ```